lupinx2/lupinx2-malptw-rand/README.md

 ## Usage
-First clone/download this repo and `cd` into with your terminal of choice.
-Make sure to follow the steps above and put your XML MAL file in the repo folder.
+First clone/download this repo and make sure to follow the steps above and put your XML MAL file in same folder as `malptw_rand.py`.

+If you're on Windows, you can just double-click the `run-malptw_rand.bat` file.

+If you are not on a Windows machine, or would prefer to use a terminal just `cd` into the repo folder.
 Then type:

-`python malptw_rand.py your_anime_list.xml`
+`python malptw_rand.py`

 or

-`python3 malptw_rand.py your_anime_list.xml`
+`python3 malptw_rand.py`

 to get a random anime from your PTW list.